 The optimal temperature for grumpy grass ranges from 20 – 26 °C (68 – 79 °F), and as we said earlier, it can tolerate various temperature ranges.
 The pH level should be maintained between 6.0 – 8.0.
 The water hardness ranges between 2 – 20 GH would be great, although this plant has a high tolerance to soft and hard water, that’s why this won’t be a problem for it.
 A low water flow would be great for this plant and also for your aquarium since it will not make a mess or clog the filters.

 Lighting & CO2

 When it comes to propagating Guppy grass, there is no big deal.
-You can just tear the plant since is very messy.
-Divide the stems, and just throw it in another tank, and is ready to grow.
+You can just tear the plant since it is very messy.
+Divide the stems, and just throw them in another tank, and it is ready to grow.
 It is very easy to propagate this plant since you can root it or either let it flow.
-You can root the stems into the substrate or let them flow and the plant will thrive great.
+You can root the stems into the substrate or let them flow, and the plant will thrive great.

 Tank Mates & Design Ideas

 This amazing plant is a great choice for your freshwater aquarium, and especially for Guppies.
-Although, is the perfect choice for many other community tanks including:
+Although, it is the perfect choice for many other community tanks, including: